ChristianSi/lytspel/README.md

     usually sounds like a normal schwa; likewise, «r» after other vowels is often inaudible or reduced to a schwa.
   * «err» /Er/ as in «merry, errer» ‹...error›
-  * «ir» /Ir/ as in «mirer, iritait, di'ryv» ‹mirror, irritate, derive›
+  * «ir» /Ir/ as in «mirer, iritait» ‹mirror, irritate›
   * «oar» /or/ as in «poart, ig'noar, keeboard» ‹port, ignore, keyboard›
-  * «or» /Or/ as in «north, order, iuniform» ‹...uniform›.
+  * «or» /O:r/ as in «north, order, iuniform» ‹...uniform›.
 Note: Most RP speakers pronounce this in the same way as the «oar» /or/ in «board», but the two sounds are distinguished in GA.
   * «orr» /Qr/ as in «sorri, to'morro» ‹sorry, tomorrow›.
 Note: Most GA